wildfish/git-hooks/README.md

 where:

 ```
-hook_type: The type of hook to install the script as eg pre-commit,
+hook_type: The type of hook to install the script as eg pre-commit
 hook_url: The url of a sript to install
 ```